azizjalelb/icmdocs/enghub/ServiceDocs/TSGs/Ingestion/Onboarding New Source.md

     - Verify the changes in [OneDeployFCM](aka.ms/onedeployfcm).

 9. **Verify Changes in FCMAISummary**
-    - Ensure all changes are reflected accurately in FCMAISummary, if applicable.
+    - Ensure all changes are reflected accurately in [FCMAISummary](https://eng.ms/docs/products/fcm-engineering-hub/changeinsightsexp/user-guide-ci), if applicable.
 Not all new ingestions will automatically reflect in FCMAISummary.
+You can use our [test incident ](https://portal.microsofticm.com/imp/v5/incidents/details/475711817/summary), update the impact start and end time and location details to see if your changes are being populated on the ICM by FCM AI Summary.